 Often the first version of your flowchart is just the beginning of a learning cycle.
 You will learn new insights from people who use your flowchart and handle more and more criteria inside your flowchart.
 So we recommend that you treat your flowchart as a living document.

 If your flowchart is inside a DeciZone Organization, then leverage the feedback feature.
 Any other team member in your organization can send box specific feedback to the author of the flowchart by using the feedback-to-author feature.
 Any other team member in your organization can send box specific feedback to the author of the flowchart by using the feedback feature.
 The author gets all the steps you took up to that box and your feedback summarized in a email so they can continuously improve the flowcharts.

 The advanced content management features in DeciZone allow you to create versions of your flowchart so you can work on a copy of the live flowchart and then hot swap the new version when its ready for prime time.

-We are just scratching the surface of all the possibilities with interactive decision trees and navigable flowcharts.
+We are just scratching the surface of all the possibilities with interactive decision tree and navigable flowcharts.
 Team DeciZone regularly adds new features to the DeciZone platform and updates our blog articles with the latest best practices and insights that our customers can benefit from.

 We would love your feedback about this and other blog articles.
 Thank you for being a DeciZone customer.